SergeStinckwich/website/src/documents/public/DSLRob2015.html.md

 The workshop will focus on the use of Domain-Specific Languages and Models for Robotic Systems.
 The challenge of building complex systems that compose several lower-level models or domain-specific languages is considered of special interest this year.
 Moreover, topics that are of interest for the workshop include:

-* Dynamic languages for robotics, languages to teach robotics, visual languages for robotics,
+* DSLs targeting specific application domains, such as service robots, automation, biomedical, autonomous vehicles (land, sea, air), and modular robots.
+* DSLs addressing specific technical challenges, such as system integration, AI, sensor/actuator networks, distributed and cloud robotics, perception, sensor information, human robot interaction, uncertainty, modeling of physical systems, and real-time constraints.
-* Domain-specific languages to express reactive behaviors, composition of behaviors, motion description languages (MDL),
+* DSLs providing alternative programming models, such as reactive behaviors, composition of behaviors, motion description languages (MDL), and cooperative robotics.
-* Domain-specific languages to express uncertainty, modeling of physical systems, real-time constraints,
-* Domain-specific languages to describe cooperative robotics and modular robotics systems,
-* Models to represent robotics software architectures and their variability,
+* Models to represent robotics software architectures and their variability.
-* Runtime models for reasoning and dynamic adaptation,
+* Runtime models for reasoning and dynamic adaptation.
+* Surveys of the use of DSLs in specific subdomains of robotics.
-* Tool support and frameworks for describing and manipulating DSLs and models for robotic systems,
+* Tool support and frameworks for describing and manipulating DSLs and models for robotic systems.
-* Code generation and code transformation for robotics systems, variability in robotic systems,
+* Code generation and code transformation for robotics systems.
+* Frameworks to combine DSLs and models in a uniform manner.
+* Case studies on the use of DSLs in advanced robotics systems.
-* Frameworks to combine DSLs and models in a uniform manner, Benchmarks to compare the use of DSLs versus the use of general-purpose programming languages, and
+* Benchmarks to compare the use of DSLs versus the use of general-purpose programming languages.
-* Programming languages in the context of robotic systems.
+* Programming languages in the context of robotic systems, such as dynamic languages, languages to teach robotics, and visual languages.

 # Intended Audience

 The intended audience is those robotics researchers throughout the entire robotics community who use DSLs and models as a key component of their robotics software infrastructure.
 In addition, robotics researchers with an interest in modern approaches to solving complex software-related issues will find the workshop inspirational.

 # Submissions guidelines
 All submitted papers will be reviewed on the basis of technical quality, relevance, significance, and clarity.
 At least two reviews for each paper will be conducted.
-All workshop papers should be submitted electronically in PDF format through the [EasyChair website](http://www.easychair.org/conferences/?conf=dslrob2013) and should use the IEEE US letter format.
+All workshop papers should be submitted electronically in PDF format through the [EasyChair website](http://www.easychair.org/conferences/?conf=dslrob2015) and should use the IEEE US letter format.

  * [Download the LaTeX template in US Letter](http://ras.papercept.net/conferences/support/files/ieeeconf.zip)
  * [Download the Word template in US Letter](http://ras.papercept.net/conferences/support/files/ieeeconf_letter.dot)